nexendrie/translation/docs/index.md

 The translate method searches for message id in list of known texts, replaces passed parameters in found text and returns the result.
 If nothing is found, empty string is returned.
 Example of message with parameters: "blah blah %param1%".

+The translator contains variable $onUntranslated which is an array of callbacks that are called when it encounters an unknown message id.
+By default, it is empty but some integrations may fill it with own or user-defined callbacks.

 Pluralization
 -------------